Lurasidone

 Contraindicated interactions:

-• Avoid combining with long-acting antiarrhythmic drugs (such as amiodarone), which may induce fatal arrhythmias
+• Avoid combining with drugs that prolong the QT interval (such as amiodarone), as this may induce fatal arrhythmias

-Inform your healthcare provider of any concomitant herbal medicines or dietary supplements, such as St. John’s Wort, which may enhance sedative effects.
+Patients should inform their healthcare provider of all concomitant medications, including herbal supplements or dietary products, such as St. John’s Wort, which may enhance sedative effects.

 Dosage and Administration

 The initial dose is usually 20-40 mg daily, adjusted based on efficacy and tolerability, with a maximum dose generally not exceeding 80 mg/day.
-Tablets should be swallowed whole and not chewed or crushed.
+Tablets should be swallowed whole, not chewed or crushed.
 Taking the medication at a fixed time, preferably after meals, can reduce gastrointestinal discomfort.

 Patients with liver or kidney impairment should reduce the dose; for moderate hepatic impairment, the maximum dose is 40 mg daily.
 Children and adolescents aged 13-17 are only indicated for bipolar disorder treatment, with doses adjusted according to body weight.

 If a dose is missed and more than 6 hours remain before the next scheduled dose, take it as soon as possible.
-If less than 6 hours remain, skip the missed dose and resume the normal schedule.
+If it is close to the next dose time, skip the missed dose and resume the regular schedule.
 Do not double the dose to make up for a missed one.

 Overdose Management

 Overdose may cause confusion, muscle rigidity, drowsiness, or arrhythmias.
-Seek immediate medical attention and bring the medication packaging.
-The doctor may administer activated charcoal to absorb residual drug or monitor the ECG.
-Severe overdose may require hospitalization.
+Immediate medical attention is required, bringing the medication packaging.
+Activated charcoal may be used to adsorb residual drug, and ECG monitoring is recommended.
+Severe overdose may necessitate hospitalization for observation.

-Symptoms such as hypotension and respiratory depression should be managed with supportive care, including intubation or intravenous glucose infusion.
+Symptoms such as hypotension and respiratory depression should be managed with supportive care, including airway management or intravenous glucose infusion.

 Frequently Asked Questions